muskansngh07/muskansngh07/README.md

 Here are some ideas to get you started:
 -->

-- I am a pre-final year CSE AIML undergrad student at Gandhi Institute of Technology and Management, Visakhapatnam.
+- Hi!
+I am Muskan and  I am a final year CSE AIML undergrad student at Gandhi Institute of Technology and Management, Visakhapatnam.
+I started doing open source out of dread, because everything seemed very intimidating at first.
+But slowly and steadily, it became better.
-- I love interpreting data and finding patterns.
-Open source is another thing that keeps me going.
-I am inquistive about all things tech and science.
-- Here's to more commits and PRs.

 - My latest blog: https://shorturl.at/w5CmG